About Peninsula Shotokan

 Karate can be practiced by everyone at any age for self-defense, to strengthen the entire body, improve balance, efficiency of movement, breathing and overall health.
 No special equipment is needed.

 Karate helps to strengthen the mind, develop courage, fortitude, and the ability to achieve goals.

 Karate practice emphasizes spiritual values of courtesy, integrity, humility, justice, honor, and self-control.

 The study of karate benefits the student in all areas of their life.

 To win one hundred victories in one hundred battles is not the highest skill.
 To subdue the enemy without fighting is the highest skill.”

 – Master Gichin Funakoshi

-If you wish to test or participate in other SKA activities, however, you must join SKA.
-Membership for beginners requires a nominal fee of $75 for the remainder of the year.
+If you decide to join, a membership in SKA is required.
+Membership for beginners is $75 for the remainder of the year.
 Additional family memberships are offered at a discounted rate.
 As a member of SKA, you will be able to attend any SKA regional, national, and international events open to your rank, and you’ll be able to test for rank twice per year.
 Black belt testing is by invitation only.